Skip to content

 We highly recommend steering clear of artificial sugars, as those tend to have an unpalatable aftertaste.
 Our personal favorite is pure, unflavored 100% whey protein powder, which we’ve been using for years.

-Can I use vanilla or chocolate protein powder in these protein bars?
+Can I use vanilla or chocolate protein powder?

 You can certainly use your favorite flavor or protein powder, though we recommend using unflavored, pure whey protein and your choice of add-ins for best results.